Diana Ross sings Happy Birthday to Beyoncé during last show at SoFi Stadium

 INGLEWOOD, Calif.
 (KABC) -- As Beyoncé wrapped up her final show at SoFi Stadium, there was a special surprise from Diana Ross.

-The Motown legend drew huge cheers from the crowds Monday night and she led them in singing Happy Birthday to Beyoncé, who turned 42 years old.
+The Motown legend drew huge cheers from the crowds Monday night as she led them in singing Happy Birthday to Beyoncé, who turned 42 years old.

 It was Beyoncé's third and final show in Inglewood.
 Haitian-Canadian producer Kaytranada opened for her, and her 11-year-old daughter, Blue Ivy, also joined her on stage as a dancer.